NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 ```

 > **NOTE:**
 > Not all features provide specific/optimal settings.
-Please refer to the `sl_consts.h` header for more details.
+Please refer to the appropriate, feature specific header for more details.

 ### 2.8 MARKING EVENTS IN THE PIPELINE